cs423-uiuc/cs423-uiuc.github.io/fall23/mps/MP3.md

 In this MP, we will implement a profiler of page fault rate and CPU utilization for the Linux system.
 We will implement this profiler in a Linux Kernel module and we will use the Proc filesystem, a character device driver, and a shared memory area to communicate with user space applications.
-We will use a single Proc file-system entry (`/proc/mp3/status`) for registering and unregistering monitored user- level processes.
+We will use a single Proc file-system entry (`/proc/mp3/status`) for registering and unregistering monitored user-level processes.
 The Proc file is accessible by any user.
 Our profiler should implement three operations available through the Proc file-system (similar to MP1 and MP2):

 - Registration: This allows the application to notify the profiler kernel module its intent to monitor its page fault